chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 We source this from `["info"]["project_urls"]["Source Code"]` field of the JSON returned by the PyPI API.

 You can set this by adding a `Source Code` link to the `project_urls` value for your Python package in your package metadata.
+We will also source this from the `url` field if the target is a GitHub repository.

 ``` INI
 # setup.cfg